Omonoia (organization): Protests against irregularities in the 2011 census

-In early October 2011, the Albanian government announced that a census will be conducted throughout the country which will count the exact size of ethnic minorities for the first time after 1989.
-However, after proposal of the nationalist oriented PDIU, the Albanian government will fine $1,000 every citizen that will declare an ethnicity other than what was written down on his or her birth certificate, even if this certificate was written during the era of the pre-1989 communist regime were minority status was limited to only 99 villages.
+In early October 2011, the Albanian government announced that a census would be conducted throughout the country, which would count the exact size of ethnic minorities for the first time after 1989.
+However, after proposal of the nationalist oriented PDIU, the Albanian government fined $1,000 every citizen that declared an ethnicity other than what was written down on their birth certificate, even if this certificate was written during the era of the pre-1989 communist regime where minority status was limited to only 99 villages.
 Omonoia responded that such a procedure contains serious irregularities and will absent in case these issues are not resolved.

-This is believed to be an attempt to intimidate minorities into declaring Albanian ethnicity, as the Albanian government has furthermore additionally declared that it will prosecute anyone who does not participate in the census or refuse to declare his or her ethnicity.
+This is believed to have been an attempt to intimidate minorities into declaring Albanian ethnicity, as the Albanian government has furthermore additionally declared that it would prosecute anyone who did not participate in the census, or refused to declare their ethnicity.

 Due to the irregularities in the census procedure, Omonoia representatives conducted another census in order to count the members of the ethnic Greek minority.
-According to this a total of 286,852 individuals were counted, which equals to ca. 10% of the population of the country.
+According to this, a total of 286,852 individuals were counted, which equals to ca. 10% of the population of the country.
 During the time the census was conducted, half of this number resided permanently in Greece, but maintained strong contacts with its homeland.

-Prison sentence to Korce branch leader
+Prison sentence to Korçë branch leader

-In January 2012 the leader of the Korce branch of Omonoia, Naum Disho (Ναούμ Δίσιος Naoum Disios), was sentenced to prison for constructing a memorial for the fallen Greek soldiers of the Greco-Italian War in Boboshticë, due to accusations of desecrating ethnic Albanian graves, however his sentence was overturned.
+In January 2012 the leader of the Korçë branch of Omonoia, Naum Disho (Ναούμ Δίσιος Naoum Disios), was sentenced to prison for constructing a memorial for the fallen Greek soldiers of the Greco-Italian War in Boboshticë, due to accusations of desecrating ethnic Albanian graves, however his sentence was overturned.